IsaacDM-Hub/Networking-Shared/reconandmapping(aftersockets).md

 Password: password
 Action: Use as start point and Perform Passive/Active Reconnaissance

+Entry Float IP: 10.50.21.8

+Your Network Number is 1

+Credentials: net1_studentX:passwordX

+Replace X with your student number

 Recon Stages
 # View (Passive_Active_Disovery.png) for the details on the following: